 Gastrointestinal (GI) distress is, unfortunately, a rather common issue for individuals following a ketogenic diet.
 It is hypothesized that a lack of dietary fiber and increased fat metabolism can throw the gut a bit out of whack.
-However, any discomfort that is prevalent should resolve once you acclimate to eating a ketogenic diet.
+However, any discomfort should resolve once you acclimate to eating a ketogenic diet.

 - Remedy: Over-the-counter anti-laxatives, such as Pepto Bismol, are good short-term remedies (but should not be used habitually) Moreover, antacids like Tums can help in the interim.
 A prudent solution is to simply supplement with a dietary fiber product, such as Metamucil or Benefiber.

 - Remedy: Don’t worry too much about this unless you start to feel the usual symptoms of hypoglycemia.
 If you notice that feelings of hypoglycemia become an issue than it might be best to incorporate a periodic carbohydrate re-feed into your diet plan.

 Most people on a ketogenic diet tend to eat a disproportionately large amount of fat (especially saturated fat).
-Chronic, exorbitant saturated fat intake may induce insulin resistance and other metabolic maladies.
+Excessive saturated fat intake may induce insulin resistance and other metabolic maladies.
 So going overboard on your saturated fat intake is certainly not what you want even if on a carbohydrate-restricted eating regimen.

 - Remedy: Limit saturated fat intake to no more than 20% of your total fat intake.
 Make sure you’re getting in plenty of “healthy” fats as well, such as EPA and DHA (omega-3 fatty acids).
 It’s okay to eat some saturated fats, but just not the absurdly high amounts that you may see by larger individuals.